JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/visualization.rst

 output to longitude-latitude is provided in the testinput directory of the repository.
 In this example the file :code:`gfs.bkg.lonlat.20180415_000000z.nc4` is output with all the fields on the lon-lat grid.
-The executable :code:`fv3jedi_plot_field.x`, provided in the bin directory can be used to to plot the field at a certain level.
+The executable :code:`fv3jedi_plot_field.x`, provided in the bin directory can be used to plot the field at a certain level.
 The following example plots the temperature field T at layer 64.

 .. code::

   fv3jedi_plot_field.x --inputfile gfs.bkg.lonlat.20180415_000000z.nc4 \
-                       --fieldname T --layer 64 --showfig=true
+                       --fieldname T --layer 64

+If working with a system that has X-forwarding or on a local system, the optional argument :code:`--showfig` can be applied.
+This will display the figure after saving it.

+Note that the above program requires Cartopy, Matplotlib, Click, and netCDF4 Python packages.